Member Access Only

 1

 The night before or morning of, mix the garlic powder, onion powder, smoked paprika, brown sugar, salt and pepper together.
 Rub it ALL over the pork shoulder, every surface.
-Do not be shy about it.

 2